 On top of the cost of the buying the freehold itself, you also have to factor in both your legal and surveyors’ fees, as well as those of your freeholder.

-And of course, when you’re buying your freehold with other leaseholders, those legal and surveyor fees are divided between all of those participating in the purchase.
+And of course, when you’re buying your freehold with other leaseholders, those legal and surveyor fees are divided between all of those participating in the shared freehold.

 And it’s also worth noting that if you feel the price you are given by your freeholder for buying the freehold is unreasonably high, you have the right to take the case to the First-Tier Tribunal Property Chamber who will make a ruling.
 Fortunately this is rarely necessary.